vasylbruchko/FileRenamer/README.md

 Step 3: In the Command Prompt type the following:

-	python .\file_renamer.py
+	python.exe .\file_renamer.py

+Step 4: Select search criteria which will be executed on the selected files.
+This can be changed at any point.

-Step 4: Select the source and destination directory.
-Customer directory is made up of additional directory containing running.txt files.
-Name.cfg directory is the directory with multiple NAMES.cfg files.
-The output directory will create a new directory with the timestamp.
+Step 5: Select the source and destination directory.
+Name.txt directory is made up of files and directories containing Name.txt files.
+Name.cfg directory is the directory made up of files and directories containing Name.cfg files.
+The output directories will create a new directory with the current timestamp when the output directory is selected.

 NOTE: The user does not have to select all four directory, but each pair needs to be chosen.

-Step 5: Click on the Rename Customer Files or Rename Name.cfg Files button.
+Step 6: Click on the Rename Button in each respective section.

 NOTE: If you didn't select a source and destination, the button will show an Error.

-Step 6: Check the counter to verify how many files were succesfully processesed.
+Step 7: Check the counter to verify how many files were succesfully processesed.
 Check the output.log in the directory where file_renamer.py exists to identify the unnamed files.
 <br>
 <br>
 <br>
-Changing matching criteria:

-Step 1: Find the two lines with hostname_pattern.

-Step 2: Change the entries between the single quotes.
-The script matches on the match.group(1) or essentially anything in the paranthesis () within.

-	Default: hostname_pattern = r'host-name\s+(\S+);' will search for the following name pattern: host-name filename;

-	Example 1: hostname_pattern = r'hostname\s+"(\S+)"' will search for the following name pattern: hostname "filename"

-	Example 2: hostname_pattern = r'hostname\s+(\S+)' will search for the following name pattern: hostname filename
+Adding a search criteria:

+Step 1: Line 69 has the criteria option, add your new criteria seperate by a comma and enclosed in a single quote.

+	Default: options = ['host-name name1;', 'hostname "name2"', 'host-name "name3"', 'hostname name4']

+	Example with a new criteria: options = ['host-name name1;', 'hostname "name2"', 'host-name "name3"', 'hostname name4', 'search5 name5']

+Step 2: Add the new match criteria in the rename_txt_files and rename_cfg_files definitions.
+Use the tools in the note below to create your search criteria.

+	Default:
+	if selected_value == 'host-name name1;':
+            selected_search = r'host-name\s+(\S+);'
+        elif selected_value == 'hostname "name2"':
+            selected_search = r'hostname\s+"(\S+)"'
+        elif selected_value == 'host-name "name3"':
+            selected_search = r'host-name\s+"(\S+)"'
+        elif selected_value == 'hostname name4':
+            selected_search = r'hostname\s+\"?(\S+?)\"'

+	Example with new criteria:
+	if selected_value == 'host-name name1;':
+            selected_search = r'host-name\s+(\S+);'
+        elif selected_value == 'hostname "name2"':
+            selected_search = r'hostname\s+"(\S+)"'
+        elif selected_value == 'host-name "name3"':
+            selected_search = r'host-name\s+"(\S+)"'
+        elif selected_value == 'hostname name4':
+            selected_search = r'hostname\s+\"?(\S+?)\"'
+        elif selected_value == 'search5 name5':
+            selected_search = r'search5\s+(\S+)'

 NOTE: Use https://www.dataquest.io/blog/regex-cheatsheet/ to help you choose the correct regular expression and test it with https://regex101.com/